yangkaiyuan1027/DGP-AMIO/README.md

 in the ```diseases``` folder, so that you can directly run DGP-AMIO.

 ## Run DGP-AMIO
-If you want to run DGP-AMIO for disease gene prediction, you simply run:
+If you want to run DGP-AMIO for disease gene prediction, simply run:
 ```
 python DGP-AMIO.py <disease name>
 ```